What Is a Trade Show Attendee List? How to Get One

 Hi [First Name],

-I saw you are heading to [Event Name] in [City] next month.
-We will be there too.
+I saw you're heading to [Event Name] in [City] next month.
+We'll be there too.

-I have been following [Company Name]'s work in [specific area], and I think there is a strong fit with what we are building at [Your Company] around [specific value prop].
+I've been following [Company Name]'s work in [specific area], and I think there's a strong fit with what we're building at [Your Company] around [specific value prop].

 Would you be open to a 15-minute coffee meeting at the event?
 I can work around your schedule.